redis/ioredis/README.md

 ## Connect to Redis
 When a new `Redis` instance is created, a connection to Redis will be created at the same time.
-You can specify which Redis to connect by:
+You can specify which Redis to connect to by:

 ```javascript
 new Redis()       // Will connect to 127.0.0.1:6379